 Raw Pu-erh:

-Raw pu-erh, especially when it is younger, often posses somewhat pungent and astringent qualities.
-We don’t want to enhance these characteristics by trapping in heat and over-steeping the tea.
+Raw pu-erh, especially when young, often possesses somewhat pungent and astringent qualities.
+We don’t want to enhance these characteristics by trapping heat or oversteeping the tea.
 On the other hand, we don't want to mute its beautiful high notes completely.
-Thus, it is best to choose a teapot with medium porosity and not so thick walls.
+Thus, it is best to choose a teapot with medium porosity and thin walls.

 In conclusion, we would like to say that whichever way you choose to enjoy your teas is just fine.
 Whether you decide to use your favorite teapot for all the tea types or have a few different ones.
-These are only general guidelines for which kind of teaware would generally suit a particular tea type.
+These are only general guidelines on which types of teaware tend to suit particular tea types.

 Your personal tea ritual is what you make it.
 Connect with the tea.
 Be grateful for the moment.
 And see what comes of it.